Frequently Asked Questions

 What is a randomised controlled trial?

 A randomised controlled trial (RCT) is a type of clinical trial.
 An RCT will try and make a fair comparison between one treatment compared to an alternative.
-This could be new treatments compared to current treatments, or a new treatment vs no treatment, or a placebo (if there is no existing treatment).
+This could be new treatments compared to current treatments, or a new treatment vs no treatment, or a dummy treatment also called a placebo (if there is no existing treatment).

-Participants are recruited for the trial and then randomly assigned to one of 2 or more trial groups.
+Participants are recruited for the trial and then randomly assigned to one of two or more trial groups.
 This makes sure that participants in each group are comparable.

 What does 'Blind or Blinding' mean?

 In clinical trials it’s important to make sure that you are doing everything possible to minimise bias.
-This could mean controlling things that may effect your result, like age or gender, but human beings can also bias results.
+This could mean controlling things that may effect your result, like age or sex, but human beings can also bias results.
 If the patient knows which group that have been assigned to, it could have a serious impact on the results of the trial.
-For example, if a patient found out they had received a placebo, they could be much more likely to say the treatment hadn’t worked.
+For example, if a patient found out they had received a placebo (a dummy tablet for example), they could be much more likely to say the treatment hadn’t worked.
 Or, if they found out they’d received the treatment under investigation, they might give falsely positive reports to try and help the trial!

 The level or amount of blinding is different between trials.
 The NeuroSAFE trial is single-blinded, meaning the patients don’t know which group they’re in.
 Some studies are double-blinded, meaning the clinicians also don’t know which groups patients have been assigned to.
 There are even triple-blinded studies, there the researchers analysing the data are also kept in the dark!